 Ask another employee to help the client while you escort Mrs. W. to a room away from the public area.

 Do not get involved in the situation.

 Quickly take your boss aside and provide the correct name.

 Wait until the client leaves, and then provide your boss with the correct name.

-Give the individual the correct name, and explain that your boss was not aware of a different person being responsible to provide the information.
+Give the individual the correct name, and explain that your boss was unaware of a different person responsible for providing the information.